Soapy Smith: Return to Denver, Colorado

 Upon his return to Denver, Smith opened new businesses which served as fronts for his many short cons.
 One involved allegedly discounted railroad tickets, in which potential purchasers were told the ticket agent was out of the office, but that they could benefit from a discount by playing any of several rigged games.
 Smith's power had grown to the point that he admitted to the press he was a con man and saw nothing wrong with it, telling a reporter, "I consider bunco steering more honorable than the life led by the average politician."

+In June 1894, Smith struck City Detective Griffiths over the head with his gun at the Midway saloon, wounding him.
+Smith was arrested and charged with assault to murder, assault, resisting an officer, and interfering with an officer while on duty.

 In 1894, Colorado's newly-elected governor Davis Hanson Waite fired three Denver officials as part of anti-corruption reforms.
 They refused to leave their positions and fortified themselves in the Denver City Hall with others who felt their jobs were threatened.
 Governor Waite called on the state militia to remove them, which brought two cannons and two Gatling guns.
 Smith joined the corrupt officeholders and police at City Hall and was commissioned a deputy sheriff.
 Smith and several of his men climbed the City Hall's central tower with rifles and dynamite to fend off any attackers.
 However, Governor Waite eventually decided to withdraw the militia and the battle was instead fought in the courts, in which Soapy Smith was an important witness.
-The Colorado Supreme Court ruled that Governor Waite had authority to replace the commissioners, but was to be reprimanded for bringing in the militia, in what became known as the "City Hall War."
+The Colorado Supreme Court ruled that Governor Waite had authority to replace the commissioners, but was to be reprimanded for bringing in the militia, in what became known as the "City Hall War".

 Governor Waite then ordered the closure of all of Denver's gambling dens, saloons, and bordellos.
 Smith exploited the situation, using his new title of deputy sheriff to make fake arrests in his own gambling houses by apprehending patrons who had lost large sums in rigged poker games.
 The victims were happy to leave when the "officers" allowed them to walk away from the crime scene—without recouping their losses—rather than be arrested.

 Eventually, Soapy and his brother Bascomb Smith became too well-known, and even the most corrupt city officials could no longer protect them.
 When they were charged with attempted murder for the beating of a saloon manager, Bascomb was jailed but Soapy managed to escape, becoming a wanted man in Colorado.

 Before leaving, Smith tried to convince the Mexican President Porfirio Díaz that his country needed the services of a foreign legion made up of American toughs.
 Smith became known as Colonel Smith, and managed to organize a recruiting office before the deal failed.